 Client records are held in both manual and electronic form.
 Such files are kept in secure filing cabinets that only personnel who are authorised to use the data can access or in electronic form that is password protected.
 Employees are required to maintain the confidentiality of any data to which they have access.

 In order to offer you Klarna’s payment methods, we might in the checkout pass your personal data in the form of contact and order details to Klarna, in order for Klarna to assess whether you qualify for their payment methods and to tailor those payment methods for you.
 Your personal data transferred is processed in line with Klarna’s own privacy notice.

 Minutes of Board meetings shall record attendance, items discussed and decisions taken, and will be kept safely and securely.
 Board business shall be considered confidential to the members of the Board.

 Data Access Requests

-Requests for access to personal data may be made by completing The Baby Academy Data Request Form.
+Requests for access to personal data may be made by completing The Baby Academy Data Request Form, which you can request by emailing [email protected].
 Individuals are entitled to a copy of their personal data on written request in compliance with Article 15 of the GDPR.